yashkumbhare/E-mail-spam-classification/README.md

 # E-mail-spam-classification
-Classification of SPAM or HAM E-mails using NAIVE-BAYES Classification
+Classification of SPAM or HAM E-mails using Natural Language Processing & NAIVE-BAYES Classification